Google Analytics Sessions: No, this is not a collection of Google Analytics's greatest guitar-shredding jams!

-A session ends when a user leaves a website or goes inactive for 30-minutes.
-Inactivity, or “timing-out,” refers to a period of time when a user does not record a hit in Google Analytics.
+Google Analytics 4 sessions end after 30-minutes of inactivity.
+Inactivity, or “timing-out,” refers to a period of time when a user does not record an event in GA4.

 When a user performs a new activity on a site following 30-minutes of inactivity, a new session begins.

 You can change the way that Google handles the time limit for your sessions.
-You can lower your sessions timeout interval all the way down to one minute, and you can increase it to four hours.
+You can lower your session's timeout interval all the way down to 5 minutes, and you can increase it to 7 hours and 55 minutes.

 Changing your default session settings is not necessary in most cases.